-There are several things that may help, but bear mind these are suggestions and not a guarantee that your email will no longer be filtered as spam: Make sure that you are not in violation of the CAN-SPAM Act of 2003.
-Verify that your emails make the grade and you're not falling into common filtering rules.
+Several things may help, but remember these are suggestions and not a guarantee that your email will no longer be filtered as Spam: Make sure you are not violating the CAN-SPAM Act of 2003.
+Verify that your emails make the grade and you're not violating standard filtering rules.

-1. Make sure that you are not in violation of the CAN-SPAM Act of 2003.
+1. Make sure you do not violate the CAN-SPAM Act of 2003.
 Verify that your emails make the grade and you're not violating standard filtering rules.

 2. Avoid using certain high-risk words in emails you are sending.
 Many sites on the internet provide lists of words to avoid to help reduce the likelihood of your emails being marked as Spam.